emptybraces/Unity-Localization/README.md

 ![localiation](https://github.com/emptybraces/Unity_Localization/assets/1441835/d76783a1-0493-4049-bad3-215ae9b4eccb)

 # Structure
 This code accomplishes the language switching by dynamically replacing the Fallback FontAsset prepared for each language.
-Create an intermediate FontAsset for each theme(system, dialogues, etc) you want to use.
-This FontAsset is only intermediate data for the fallback, so the atlas textures should empty.
-Or if you want to use the same font for all languages for alphabets and numbers, bake them in ASCII code.
-Materials are created for this intermediate font data and are shared by all Fallback FontAsset.
-Then, using the TmproLocalize component, the TMP_FontAsset for each language can be loaded into the Fallback FontAsset to display the characters.
+Create an base FontAsset for each theme(system, dialogues, etc) you want to use.
+It's almost for the fallback setter, so the atlas textures should empty or bake ASCII code use the same font for all languages for alphabets and numbers.
+Materials are created for this base FontAsset and are shared by all Fallback FontAsset.
+Then, using the TmproLocalize component, the FontAsset for each language can be loaded into the fallback to display the characters.

 # Setup
 - Configuration file must be created in "Assets/Localization/Create Localization Settings".